EMoreno65/startup/notes.md

 9/27/24
 I learned how to create a button that triggers certain code when an action is performed.
 In this case, I taught it to turn green when I clicked the button.
 I think this will be very useful for later on in my development.

+9/27/24
+I learned that we can use br to break up a line.
+I also learned we can use for loops to trigger functions when certain actions are done